Doctor insights on:

 Can anyone tell me that where is the precise location of aortic valve so that I can put the stethoscope in the right area.
 I find it at mid chest.

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Which heart valves are anchored by chordae tendinae
+- Which heart valves that are anchored by chordae tendinae

 - Why do the semilunar valves not have chordae tendinae?

 - What are the enlarged muscles in ventricles attached to chordae tendinae?